Best Streaming Devices in 2026 — The Buying Decision Guide

 Best for Power Users and Gamers: Nvidia Shield TV Pro ($200).
 4K upscaling for older content, Plex media server, gaming streaming (GeForce Now, PlayStation Remote Play), Android TV flexibility.
 Overkill for casual streamers.

-Best for Google Households: Chromecast with Google TV 4K ($50).
-Clean Google TV interface, Dolby Vision, Dolby Atmos, Google Home integration.
-Equivalent to Roku in price and performance; pick based on whether you prefer Roku or Google TV interface.
+Best for Google Households: Google TV Streamer ($99).
+Clean Google TV interface, Dolby Vision, Dolby Atmos, built-in Ethernet, Google Home integration.
+More expensive than Roku but worth it if your smart home runs on Google.

 Installation Tip: Know Your HDMI Port Layout First